-- b.
-No exemptions for cross-border international journeys between Member States are possible which is already the case under the currently applicable Regulation. - c.
-For long-distance domestic services: - i.
-To allow a smooth transition from the framework established pursuant to Regulation (EC) No 1371/2007 to the one under the new Regulation (EU) 2021/782, earlier national exemptions should be phased-out gradually to ensure the necessary legal certainty and continuity.
-Therefore, only the currently applicable exemptions remain in place, as foreseen under Regulation (EU) No 1371/2007, i.e. until 2024.
-Currently 11 Member States make use of this possibility: Bulgaria, Estonia, Greece, Hungary, Ireland, Latvia, Lithuania, Poland, Portugal, Romania and Slovakia7. - ii.
-Afterwards, - for 5 years maximum (i.e. until no longer than 2029) - only those 11 Member States which currently apply exemptions - may exempt only 5 concrete provisions whereas the rest of the Regulation fully applies (incl. the entire PRM Chapter). - These 5 provisions relate to the advance payments (Article 15), liability for delays, missed connections and cancellations (Article 17), compensation (Article 19), accommodation and refreshments (Article 20(2)(a) and (b)), and information to passengers presented by the railway undertakings and station managers in an appropriate manner (Article 30(2)). - d.
-Member States can still exempt their urban, suburban and regional rail passenger services from the provisions of the Regulation.
-Urban, suburban and regional rail passenger services are different in character from long distance rail passenger services.
+- a) If Member States decide to exempt certain rail services from the application of certain provisions of this Regulation, they shall inform the Commission accordingly.
+When providing this information, Member States shall present the reasons for granting such exemptions. - b) No exemptions for cross-border international journeys between Member States are possible which was already the case under the previous Regulation. - c) For long-distance domestic services: - 1) To allow a smooth transition to the new framework, earlier national exemptions should be phased-out gradually to ensure the necessary legal certainty and continuity.
+Therefore, only current exemptions remain in place, as foreseen under Regulation (EU) No 1371/2007, i.e. until 2024. - 2) Afterwards, - i. for five years maximum (i.e. until no longer than 2029) - ii. only those Member States that currently apply exemptions - iii. may exempt only five concrete provisions whereas the rest of the Regulation fully applies (incl. the entire PRM Chapter).
+These five provisions relate to advance payments (Article 15), liability for delays, missed connections and cancellations (Article 17), compensation (Article 19), accommodation and refreshments (Article 20(2)(a) and (b)), and information to passengers presented by the railway undertakings and station managers (Article 30(2)). - d) Member States can still exempt their urban, suburban and regional rail passenger services from the provisions of the Regulation.
+These services are different in character to long-distance rail passenger services.
 Member States are therefore allowed to exempt such services from certain provisions of this Regulation.
 Such exemptions should however not apply to essential rules.